uozuAho/open_spiel_playground/zmq_ttt/readme.md

 Games are played sychronously in a request-response format.
 The game server should initialise the game and wait for network bot(s) to start making requests.

+This example code includes a server hosting a game of tic tac toe, and a few tests of random and MCTS bots playing the game.

 # quick start
 ```sh
 # run tests